-In France, all banks and loan companies follow the same rules, with financing based on your capacity to borrow (capacité d’emprunt) in terms of income.
-Collateral, assets, such as lien on other property, add to your credibility, but are by no means the only basis for a loan.
+In France, all banks and loan companies follow the same rules, with financing based on your capacity to borrow in terms of income (capacité d’emprunt).
+Other assets can add to your credibility but are by no means the only basis for a loan.
 French banks or loan companies allow you to make repayments of up to 30% of your monthly income, net of social charges and before income tax.
 In the 30%, they include rent and other loans you have.
-Usually, loans are offered for a maximum of 15 years; although some banks allow up to 20 years, and, very exceptionally, 25 years.
+Usually, loans are offered for a maximum of 15 years, although some banks allow up to 20 years, and, very exceptionally, 25 years.

-Most banks require a 20% down-payment, although some banks may finance 100% of the property.
-Notaire fees (setting up fees, state taxes etc) are not financed by the bank and are not considered as down-payment, which from a banker’s point of view is a percentage of the sale price.
-So you must set aside approximately 7-8% to pay the fees that will not go into the property.
+Most banks require a 20% deposit, although some banks may finance 100% of the property.
+Notaire fees (setting up fees, state taxes etc) are not financed by the bank, so you must set aside approximately 7% to pay for these.
 If you are salaried, you must be beyond your trial period.
 For independents, you need two to three years of track record, and getting a loan is more difficult.